-The vehicle comes equipped with a 51 mm x 51 mm (2 in x 2 in) box size standard hitch support.
+The vehicle comes equipped with a 51 mm x 51 mm box size standard hitch support.

-For the proper usage of the hitch support, refer to MOVING LOADS AND DOING WORK in the SAFETY INFOR-MATION section.
+For the proper usage of the hitch support, refer to MOVING LOADS AND DOING WORK in the SAFETY INFORMATION section.

 To reduce the risk of loss of control or loss of load, always respect the maximum hauling capacity.